MindsApplied/Minds_AI_EEG_Filter/README.md

-# MindsAI Signal Filter DLL
+# Your Mind sAI Signal Filter DLL

-This project contains samples for referencing the `MindsAI.dll` which requires a license key that can be purchased at https://www.minds-applied.com/
+This project contains samples for referencing your `MindsAI.dll` which requires a license key that can be purchased at https://www.minds-applied.com/

 ## Version
 v1.0.1